qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - The main execution stack, that holds local variable, call arguments, function pointers, and possibly operands (in wasm stack machine).
 It's managed by Wasm runtime and not in linear memory.
 It cannot be directly read and written by Wasm code.
 - The shadow stack.
 It's in linear memory.
 Holds the local variables that need to be in linear memory.
 Managed by Wasm code, not Wasm runtime.

+Using shadow stack involves issue of **reentrancy** explained below.

 ## Memory deallocation

 The Wasm linear memory can be seen as a large array of bytes.
 Address in linear memory is the index into the array.